rxOred/blog/content/post/analysis/anubis/anubis.md

 The receiver `"wocwvy.czyxoxmbauu.slsa.pworotsvjdlioho.hypihteeavv` is listening for `BOOT_COMPLETED`, `PACKAGE_ADDED`, `SMS_RECEIVED` and many more stuff. it looks like this one is really important.

-Since we know this is a banking trojan, we assume that application is waiting for the user to install banking apps and the above mentioned class is responsible for that.
+Since we know this is a banking trojan, we assume that application is waiting for the user to install banking apps (PACKAGE_ADDED) and the above mentioned class is responsible for that.

+To achieve persistence it is listening for BOOT_COMPLETED.

 manifest also mentions that the application uses accessibility framework, by class `wocwvy.czyxoxmbauu.slsa.egxltnv`
 ```xml